 If you’ve already started making your first stitches, you might’ve spotted that silk ribbons are very slippery and are always trying to escape from needle’s eye, which can be very annoying!
 Good news that there is a smart way to tackle that little maddening thing!
 You can take a sneak peak at the image below, I’m going to show you how to do it in a minute.
 Continue reading

-Cannot stress it more that it is very important to pick out the right needle when you stitch with silk ribbons as it affects not only on a final result, but helps you to use the ribbon wisely.
-Using a wrong needle not only could make it difficult to work with it, but also may actually damage the ribbon.
+Cannot stress it more that it is very important to pick out the right needle when you stitch with silk ribbons.
+This affects not only on a final result, but helps you to use the ribbon wisely.
+Using a wrong needle not only could make it difficult to work with it, but also may actually damage your ribbon.
 We don’t want that to happen as natural silk ribbons are not exactly a cheap commodity and require careful handling.

 Today I’m posting a simple tutorial for a pattern that consists of just one stitch — spider web rose.
 It’s an easy one and does not require much prior experience in silk ribbon embroidery, but it rewards you with amazing results.